Not a Member?

 Join The Camping and Caravanning Club to benefit from up to 30% off Club Site fees and receive exclusive offers during the year.
 Over 60’s also get an extra 25% off (T's & C's apply).
 Join and save on your stay

 The north coast, on the Celtic Sea, is exposed to prevailing winds that blow in from the Atlantic Ocean.
-It is much wilder in nature with sheer cliffs that plunge deep into the sea hundreds of feet below.
-There are also miles of clean, golden beaches with azure bays welcoming gigantic Atlantic rollers; a magnet for surfers and families alike.
+It is much wilder in nature with sheer cliffs that plunge hundreds of feet into the sea below.
+Cornwall is home to miles of clean, golden beaches with azure bays welcoming gigantic Atlantic rollers; a magnet for surfers and families alike.

 The south coast, dubbed the ‘Cornish Riviera’, is more sheltered with several broad estuaries including Falmouth and Fowey.
 Beaches here usually have coarser sand and shingle, and the climate is generally milder.
 Choose to camp in this area at picturesque Veryan.

 It is thought that tin was mined here as early as the Bronze Age, with copper, lead, zinc and silver all being mined too.
-Recently awarded World Heritage Site status, the landscape is generously sprinkled with remnants of its mining past demonstrating the county’s enormous contribution to the Industrial Revolution.
+Recently awarded World Heritage Site status, the landscape is generously sprinkled with remnants of its mining past - demonstrating the county’s enormous contribution to the Industrial Revolution.

 Due to its secluded location, independent identity and fascinating traditions, Cornwall is arguably Britain’s most unique county.
 With ancient connections to King Arthur and tales of giants, pixies, and mermaids, mystical folklore is a prominent part of Cornish culture.